 You may wish to submit a refined request in order that the cost of complying with your request may be facilitated within the 'appropriate limit'.
-In compliance with Section 16 of the Act, I have considered how your request may be refined to bring it under the appropriate limit, but we are unable to provide a refinement.
+In compliance with Section 16 of the Act, I have considered how your request may be refined to bring it under the appropriate limit.
+Professional Standards Department have advised they will be able to provide the following: